This website uses cookies. Find out more in our Privacy Policy.

 If the Sunshine State were not already taken, Georgia might call itself so for all its potential for solar photovoltaic technology.

-Agnes Scott College currently houses a total of five solar arrays on campus.
-Four are owned by third-party investors as part of Georgia Power’s Advanced Solar Initiative (GPASI).
-GPASI increases Georgia Power’s purchasing of solar energy.
+Four of the five arrays installed in 2014 are owned by third-party investors as part of Georgia Power’s Advanced Solar Initiative (GPASI).
+GPASI increased Georgia Power’s purchasing of solar energy.
 The program incentivizes small/medium solar projects by ensuring the purchase of surplus energy generated.
 The four externally-funded arrays’ environmental attributes have been retired in Agnes Scott’s name, generating about 150 metric tons of carbon emissions equivalent, or REC-like credits, that are only applicable to our carbon commitment with Second Nature.
-Read more about the case study here.
+Read more about the case study here and read the August 2016 Atlanta Magazine article, Agnes Scott College leased its roof space for solar energy.

 It is recommended that we pursue solar photovoltaic procurement at a large scale, as our energy efficiency efforts will only reduce our footprint by so much.
 We can begin incrementally adding solar to our energy generation, while continuing to execute efficiency projects, narrowing our dependency on fossil fuels.